Public Protection and Disaster Relief (PPDR)

 This page provides information on the background and definitions for PPDR, the main CEPT deliverables for PPDR as well as on PPDR and national contact points from CEPT administrations.

-In its strategic plan for the period 2015-2020, the ECC has identified the need to seek an appropriate response to spectrum requirement and harmonisation needs for PPDR.
+In its strategic plan for the period 2015-2020, the ECC identified at the time, the need to seek an appropriate response to spectrum requirement and harmonisation needs for PPDR.

 This page contains information on:

 European agencies are working together in the Electronic Communications Committee to establish harmonised frequency bands for Public Protection and disaster Relief (PPDR) services and applications.
 Definitions for PPDR are included in ITU-R Resolution 646 (REV.WRC 15) ECC Report 102 and ITU-R Report M.2377.